lordoffox/adata/README.md

 =======

 ADATA is an efficient cross platform serialization library for C/C++, with support for Lua, C#, JavaScript and Java.
-Note: JavaScript and Java not support yet.
+Note: JavaScript not test yet.

 Features Overview
 ---------------